With Jim Grobe talking to the offense, defensive coordinator Brian Knorr called for what proved to be a key timeout

 The Deacs continued to work on fundamentals while dodging the rain drops

 Russ will assume responsibilities of assistant head coach/co-defensive coordinator

-Brian Knorr, who has coached alongside Jim Grobe for 12 years and at three different institutions, will begin his fifth season at Wake Forest in 2012.
-Knorr was elevated in 2011 to co-defensive coordinator before taking on the role of sole defensive coordinator for the 2012 season.
-He also works with the Deacon linebackers.
+Brian Knorr, who has coached alongside Jim Grobe for 15 years and at three different institutions, will begin his sixth season at Wake Forest in 2013.
+Knorr is entering his second year as the Demon Deacons' sole defensive coordinator after serving as co-defensive coordinator in 2011.
+He also will coach the outside linebackers in 2013 after working with the inside linebackers in 2012.

 In 2011, Knorr's first year coordinating the defense, the implementation of an aggressive 3-4 scheme led to a resurgence in the Demon Deacon defense and an improvement in every defensive category.
 Four graduates of the 2011 squad took part in NFL camps, and two were drafted - Kyle Wilber in the fourth round by the Dallas Cowboys and Josh Bush in the sixth round by the New York Jets.

 Prior to switching to the defensive side of the ball, Knorr coached the Wake Forest wide receivers for three seasons.

 Knorr was responsible for the development of a young group of receivers who blossomed in 2009.
 Junior Marshall Williams was third in the ACC in receiving yards per game and fourth in receptions per game.
 Redshirt freshman Chris Givens led the nation's frosh with eight touchdown receptions.
 Devon Brown led the team with 61 catches and also picked up 150 yards on the ground, totalling seven touchdowns.